 There are two ways to minimize the energy gap $H_GAP(t)$.
 One is to control supply when $H_SAC(t) > H_demand(t)$.
 The other is to control demand when $H_SAC(t) < H_demand(t)$.
 Supply-side control includes SAC scheduling and use of the TES(5).
-Demand-side control includes datacenter job scheduling(2) (3).
+Demand-side control includes datacenter job scheduling^{(2), (3)}.

 Connectivity between the two SCADA systems is an important element of the data processing system architecture (see Fig. 3).
 These are the SCADA system for the GDC plant and the SCADA system for the UTP buildings.
-Because they use different data formats, the PI
+Because they use different data formats, the PI System, an interconnectivity system developed and supplied by OSIsoft(4), plays the critical role.
+The PI System supports interconnectivity between more than 400 different SCADA and distributed control systems (DCSs).

-Fig. 3 | Energy Monitoring Network at UTP GDC-DC.
+Fig. 3-Energy Monitoring Network at UTP GDC-DC.